Pack These Camping Essentials & Rest Easy…

 If you forget to pack a good camping lantern, trust me, you’ll notice.

-The good news is you can get super bright ones at such a low cost nowadays!
+You can get super bright ones at a low cost nowadays!

 16. Survival Hatchet or Axe